mousepawmedia/devdocs/network/source/tools/cpp.rst

 Mac
 ----------------------------

-We don't directly suppose macOS as a development environment.
+We don't directly support macOS as a development environment.
 If you're using macOS, you should install ``Command Line Tools for Xcode``, which has Clang onboard.